jdrichardsappacad/react-2021/week-15/practices/01-class-components/lifecycle-methods/README.md

 - Run `npm start` to start the server
 - Navigate to `http://localhost:3000` in your browser

-Take a look at the code that you have been given.
+Take a look at the code.
 Review the differences between the equivalent `functional` and `class` components.
 You are going to add lifecycle methods to `ClassKuiper` and `ClassTitan`.

 ## componentDidMount and componentWillUnmount

-If you look in `ClassTitan` you will notice that there is a `useEffect` that has a setTimeout that will end in 7 seconds.
-Also notice that there is a cleanup function so that when the user clicks one of the buttons in the `Navbar` and `unmounts` this component, the timer function will be cleaned out, preventing a memory leak.
+In the `ClassTitan` component,there is a `useEffect` that has a setTimeout that will end in 7 seconds.
+Also notice that there is a cleanup function.
+When the user clicks one of the buttons in the `Navbar` and `unmounts` this component, the timer function will be cleaned out, preventing a memory leak.

-You will need two of the lifecycle methods, `componentDidMount` and `componentWillUnmout` to add this functionality in `ClassTitan`.
+You will use two lifecycle methods, `componentDidMount` and `componentWillUnmout` to add this functionality in `ClassTitan`.

-Create a `componentDidMount` lifecycle method in your `ClassTitan` component beneath your `constructor` function.
+Create a `componentDidMount` lifecycle method in your `ClassTitan` component, beneath your `constructor` function.
 Inside the constructor function, create a `setTimeout` function that, after seven seconds, changes the `mood` state to `'MAD'` and `display` to `none`.
-This `setTimeout` function will only run once since `componentDidMount` only runs once after the first render.
+This `setTimeout` function will only run once.
+The `componentDidMount` method only runs once, after the initial render.

 Next, create a `componentWillUnmout` lifecycle method beneath the `componentDidMount`.
 Inside this method, you should cleanup the setTimeout when